-Expert tips: How to beat the Christmas bloat
+The expert's guide to how to beat the Christmas bloat

 Feeling stuffed?
 We chat to two health and nutrition experts to help you beat the festive bloat

 So what can you do to beat the post-feast bloat and offset the side effects of a few festive excesses?
 We asked fitness, health and nutrition expert Dalton Wong and nutritional therapist Belinda Mann for their top tips for defeating indigestion, a bloated stomach and overcoming the odd overindulgence.

 With their help, you’ll be back on track and feeling a whole lot better in no time, so this Christmas Day can be both a healthier and more comfortable one no matter how much you've eaten.

-“Your eyes are always bigger than your belly, so don't overfill your plate!
-Start off with a normal portion of food then go back for seconds if needed.”
+“Your eyes are often bigger than your belly, so don't overfill your plate," says Dalton.
+"Start off with a normal portion of food then go back for seconds if needed.”

-“Have a herbal tea after your meal.
-My favourite digestive teas are ginger, peppermint and senna.
+“Have a herbal tea after your meal," advises Dalton.
+"My favourite digestive teas are ginger, peppermint and senna.
 Senna is a great tea that can really help get your digestive system moving as it’s a natural laxative.
-Neal's Yard has a great selection!”
+Neal's Yard has a great selection. ”

-“Ginger is the perfect antidote for indigestion.
-It helps to soothe an upset stomach as well as helping with digestive cramps and bloating.
+“Ginger is the perfect antidote for indigestion," says Belinda Mann, nutritional therapist.
+"It helps to soothe an upset stomach as well as helping with digestive cramps and bloating.
 As with most things in nutrition, fresh is best and in the case of serious indigestion, leftover ginger ale isn’t going to cut it - you need the real deal for this cure to really work its magic.

 “It’s the spicy natural oils in the ginger that makes the difference - yes that means gingernut biscuits are out too.
-Slice a load of ginger root and some lemon to make a delicious pot of tea to sip through the afternoon.
+Slice a load of ginger root and some lemon to make a delicious pot of tea to sip through the afternoon."